fbpx

 Home wireless broadband uses mobile networks to deliver internet access to your home.
 This either comes via the widely available 4G network or the newer, more powerful 5G network which can rival some of the faster NBN speed tiers (but is more limited in its availability as of September 2023).

-It typically involves a modem that connects to the mobile network in your area, providing Wi-Fi connectivity within your home or business.
+It typically involves a modem that connects to the mobile network in your area, providing Wi-Fi connectivity within your home.
 This option is suitable for areas with good mobile coverage or who simply wish to move away from the NBN.

 Mobile broadband